SummittDweller/wieting-one-click-hugo-cms/site/content/about/camps.md

 {{< imgfig "/img/_camps_art-camp-2022-form-copy.jpg" >}}

-Information and a registration form for current 4th-6th graders interested in **All About Art Camp** July 11-15, is available to
+Information and a registration form for current 4th-6th graders interested in **All About Art Camp** July 11-15, is available to \[download and print here] (/img/art-camp-2022-form-copy.ext)

 ## Children's Theatre Camp- Call of the Matterhorn

 {{< imgfig "/img/_camps_Call of the matterhorn registration form.jpg" >}}

-Information and a registration form for current 2nd graders and up that are interested in **Children's Theatre Camp** July 25-29, is available to
+Information and a registration form for current 2nd graders and up that are interested in **Children's Theatre Camp** July 25-29, is available to \[download and print here] (/img/Call of the matterhorn registration form.ext)

 ## STEM Camp - High Flying Fun